Home » Recipes » Cookies » Brown Butter Snickerdoodle Recipe

 • Egg yolk: Add an extra yolk for an even chewier texture.

-• Regular snickerdoodles: Skip the browning step and use softened butter instead.
+• Regular classic snickerdoodles: Skip the browning step and use softened butter instead.

 FAQs about this Snickerdoodles Cookie Recipe: